How Does Cannabis Help With Headaches and Migraines?

 Migraines are an intense form of recurring headache often accompanied by nausea and sensitivity to light and sound.
 Migraines are very common, affecting more than 38 million people in the United States.
 The most common treatments for migraines are pharmaceutical drugs like triptans, ergots, opioids, beta-blockers, and antidepressants.

-Not convinced?
+Research is still in its early stages, but that hasn’t slowed the spread of positive reports when using CBD for migraines.
 We’ll show you the evidence from several medical studies conducted over the past ten years.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from various types of headaches – including migraines.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in Headaches and Migraines?